robjustice/soshdboot/README.md

 bootloader.py

 I have included my clunky windows make file, does the job for me.
 Tidied it up a bit with some ideas from qkumba's one in 4cade, thanks.
+You might need to update the paths in winmake to suit.

 ```
 Check out the source: